joelcpinheiro/joelcpinheiro.github.io/profile.md

 # 2021

+EKS Basics (A Cloud Guru)
+Certified Kubernetes Administrator (CKA) - In Progress Introduction to Kubernetes (A Cloud Guru)
 Introduction to OpenShift (A Cloud Guru)
 HashiCorp Packer (A Cloud Guru)
 HashiCorp Certified Terraform Associate (A Cloud Guru)